open2b/scriggo-site/site/how-to-use.md

 ### Handle errors

-How handle errors depends on the context in which templates are compiled and executed.
+How to handle errors depends on the context in which templates are compiled and executed.
 Therefore, the way in which errors are handled may vary from application to application.

 #### Build errors